-The presence of both Stockwell and Stanton is another aspect that lifts Midnight Blue clear of the softcore samey-ness that seemed to shackle similar titles in the nineties.
+The presence of both Stockwell and Stanton is another aspect that lifts Midnight Blue clear of the softcore samey-ness that seemed to shackle similar titles in the back end of the ‘90s.
 Stockwell in particular is just delightful as Katz-Feeney, a weather-beaten private dick who wouldn’t seem out of place in a Raymond Chandler novel.
-Also, despite targeting an audience hungry for some slinky shenanigans, there’s precious little to be found; well, compared to its peers, whose modus operandi was to whip a saxophone onto the soundtrack at specifically set intervals.
+Also, despite targeting an audience hungry for some slinky shenanigans, there’s precious little to be found when compared to its peers.

 Glowing testimonials from the two leads aside, Midnight Blue does have a nagging imbalance in its tone, switching haphazardly from intrigue to eroticism, with a little bumbling comedy thrown in – not to mention the relentless, earworm-inducing repetition of The Rush Inside by Shannon Moore on the soundtrack.